The Selvedge Masterlist: Our Ultimate Jeans Guide

 Our first entry from a maker outside of Japan, the Indigoferas can go cuff to cuff with just about any of their East Asian competitors.
 With a distinctly European bent to their styling, Indigofera cut slantwise across the scene with truly stand-out pieces that get noticed even in an exceptionally well-dressed crowd.

 This denim takes indigo saturation to new heights, and the cut screams New West at the top of its lungs.
-We’re big fans of their Clint No. 2 and their heavy Shiroyama denim.
+A pair we’d love to see pushed to its breaking point.

 Indigofera is sold at these fine retailers: Franklin & Poe (US) and Brooklyn Clothing (CA)